webuild-consortium/wp4-trust-group/task1-use-cases/subtask1-3-wallet-provider-onboarding/README.md

 ## Terminology

-(1) ‘wallet solution’ means a combination of soft wware, hardware, services, settings, and configurations, including wallet instances, one or more wallet secure cryptographic applications and one or more wallet secure cryptographic devices;
+(1) ‘wallet solution’ means a combination of software, hardware, services, settings, and configurations, including wallet instances, one or more wallet secure cryptographic applications and one or more wallet secure cryptographic devices;
 (2) ‘wallet instance’ means the application installed and configured on a wallet user’s device or environment, which is